-Many college applications cost $50 and up, which means that if you or your child applies to 10 different schools, you could quickly shell out $500 bucks just for the chance to attend the college or university of your choice.
+Many college applications cost $50 and up, meaning if you or your child applies to 10 different schools, you could quickly shell out $500 just for the chance to attend the college or university of your choice.

 A fee waiver will let you apply at no cost to your desired college or university, saving your hard-earned money for other needs.

 As I explain in College Secrets for Teens: Money-Saving Ideas for the Pre-College Years, students can get fee waivers for college applications in eight ways.